fabianh001/the-one/README.md

 The [wiki page](https://github.com/akeranen/the-one/wiki) has the latest information.

-This is the Scenario models the Unity party
+This scenario models the Unity party